Salt Water Salt Water — Do You Need Cyanuric Acid in a Saltwater Pool? Complete Guide

 Testing and Monitoring CYA Levels

 Test cyanuric acid levels monthly during swimming season and after heavy rainfall or significant water loss.
-The Taylor K-2006 test kit provides the most accurate CYA readings, though CYA test strips work for routine monitoring.
+The Taylor K-2006 test kit provides the most accurate CYA readings; test strips are notoriously weak for CYA specifically, so use a liquid reagent kit when you need a reliable number.

 Signs your CYA may be too low include: